sergifiUVa/Behavior-Tree-Generation-and-Adaptation-for-a-Social-Robot-Control-with-LLMs/README.md

 # Behavior-Tree-Generation-and-Adaptation-for-a-Social-Robot-Control-with-LLMs

-The code and prompts used for the research will be uploaded after the paper is published
+This GitHub repository provisionally includes the prompts requested by the reviewers.
+The full source code and additional materials related to the proposed method will be made available upon publication of the article.